offbeatwp/re-smush/README.md

 ### Regenerate image

 If you are not happy with the optimization, you can set the options differently and re-optimize the image.
 You can do this by recreating the thumbnails.
 For example via this plug-in (https://en.wordpress.org/plugins/regenerate-thumbnails/).
-I use the hook which is called when the thumbnails are (re) generated.
+I use the hook which is called when the thumbnails are (re-)generated.

 ## Installation
 Install the package using [Composer](https://getcomposer.org/) (**First you need to go to the OffbeatWP theme folder**)